SVI-UnrealEngine/FlockSystem/Flock/types.md

 </style>

 :::sample
-Go to :  `Content/FlockSystem/FX`
+Go to :  `Content/FlockSystem/Niagaras`
 :::

-# What is PT Procedural Birds ?
+# What is NS Procedural Flock ?

-By changing the value of some units such as direction and force, it achieves different movements and shapes and manages the herd.
+Mesh, size, direction, vortex, point force etc. It achieves different movements and shapes by managing the flock by changing the value of some values.

-# What is PT Spline Birds ?
+# What is NS Spline Flock  ?

-Procedurally guides flock of birds on targeted spline
+Procedurally guides flock on targeted spline